 Section 2.
 Covered arbitration administrators.

-This Title applies to all arbitration administrators that administrated, in this State, at least three arbitrations in the past 12 months brought by consumers or employees.
+This Title applies to all arbitration administrators that have administrated, in this State, three or more arbitrations brought by a consumer or employee over the past 12 months.

 Section 3.
 Requirements to ensure expeditious dispute resolution.